 In retail industries, only 8-10% of sales revenue goes toward marketing activity; leaving CMOs and marketing managers to face the issue of how and where to invest their limited marketing budgets.
 Understandably, the biggest concern is how best to allocate this budget to a wide range of marketing activities.
-Methodical, strategic planning in the form of Marketing Mix Modeling (MMM) can help you overcome this problem, by finding the optimal mix of marketing variables and proving the return of investment (ROI) that your painstakingly-researched marketing strategy provides.
+Methodical, strategic planning in the form of Marketing Mix Modelling (MMM) can help you overcome this problem, by finding the optimal mix of marketing variables and proving the return of investment (ROI) that your painstakingly-researched marketing strategy provides.

-What is Marketing Mix Modeling (MMM)?
+What is Marketing Mix Modelling (MMM)?

 We all know about the 4Ps of the marketing mix: Product, Price, Place, Promotion.
 It’s a fundamental part of marketing theory that considers what factors are required for a business to succeed.

-Marketing mix modeling is a statistical method of determining the effectiveness of marketing campaigns by breaking down aggregate data and differentiating between contributions from marketing tactics and promotional activities, and other uncontrollable drivers of success.
+Marketing mix modelling is a statistical method of determining the effectiveness of marketing campaigns by breaking down aggregate data and differentiating between contributions from marketing tactics and promotional activities, and other uncontrollable drivers of success.

 The results, or ‘output’, of your marketing mix model analysis, will then inform the composition of future marketing efforts with a level of certainty, i.e. to change input ‘a’ will affect output ‘b.’

-Benefits of Marketing Mix Modeling
+Benefits of Marketing Mix Modelling

 - Enables marketers to prove the ROI of their efforts